ctwiebe23/PROTO/doc/tutorial_pages/setup.md

     -   Alternatively, use your own IDE to write code --- anything will do.
-1. Plug your robot's brain into your computer using the USB port --- it should show up like a flash drive would, with the name `CIRCUITPI`.
+1. Plug your robot's brain into your computer using the USB port --- it should show up like a flash drive would, with the name `CIRCUITPY`.

     -   If it doesn't show up, make sure the brain is powered on!
 1. Once you've written a program, save it to a file named `main.py` and place